tanush29/heart-failure-prediction/README.md

 # Heart Failure Prediction
-Comparitive study of the accuracy of Machine Learning Algorithms on the Heart Failure Prediction dataset
+Comparative study of the accuracy of Machine Learning Algorithms on the Heart Failure Prediction dataset